Leica M9 – the journey

 - CCD Sensor is actually better with skin tones and colours

-From my experience after using the M9 for a almost two years now – also on trips to thailand, Croatia and hiking in austria – I have to say that these arguments are true.
+From my experience after using the M9 for a almost three years – also on trips to thailand, Croatia and hiking in austria – I have to say that these arguments are true.

 When travelling, hiking or even for small portrait-sessions, I used to carry around a backpack with 3 lenses, tripod, batteries and filters – a total weight up to 6 kilos (13 pounds).
 At my trip to Amsterdam my back hurt every evening.

-I shoot less and different, but somehow it oftenly looks better.
+I shoot less and different, but somehow it looks better.
 Colours are perfect straight out of camera, so I spend less time in front of the screen.
-What confused me the most: when shooting wide open, I nail 99% of the shots with the M9 while my Canon 6D – which is quite good at autofocus (at least in the center) – paired with the 50 F1,2 is around 90%, or with the 24mm F1,4 even worse.
+What confused me the most: when shooting wide open, I nail 99% of the shots with the M9 while my Canon 6D – which is quite good at autofocus – paired with the 50 F1,2 is around 95%, sometimes worse.